kirito875/kirito875/README.md

 Hi there 👋, I'm Sai Kireeti!

-I am a passionate React TypeScript Developer with over 4 years of experience in building robust and scalable web applications.
+I am a passionate React Developer with over 4 years of experience in building robust and scalable web applications.
 I enjoy solving complex problems and translating requirements into high-quality code.

 🔧 My core technical skills include: